MicrosoftDocs/security/zero-trust/secure-iaas-apps.md

 To proactively secure environments, it's important to continuously monitor and strengthen DevOps security.
 GitHub Advanced Security automates checks in your pipeline to look for exposed secrets, dependency vulnerabilities, and more.
 GitHub makes extra security features available to customers under an Advanced Security license.

 By default, GitHub Advanced Security is enabled for public repositories.
-For your private repositories, you need to leverage the GitHub Advanced Security licensing.
-Once enabled, you can start leveraging the many features that come with the GitHub Advanced Security suite.
-This includes:
+For your private repositories, you need to use the GitHub Advanced Security licensing.
+Once enabled, you can start using the many features that come with the GitHub Advanced Security suite:

 - Code scanning
 - Dependency scanning